google/oss-fuzz/docs/new_library.md

 To add a new OSS project to oss-fuzz, 3 files have to be added to oss-fuzz source code repository:

-* *project_name*/Dockerfile - defines an container environment with all the dependencies needed to build the library and the fuzzer.
+* *project_name*/Dockerfile - defines an container environment with all the dependencies needed to build the project and the fuzzer.
 * *project_name*/build.sh - build script that will be executed inside the container.
 * *project_name*/Jenkinsfile - will be needed to integrate fuzzers with ClusterFuzz build and distributed execution system.